Work-From-Home-Tech/wfht-ansible/roles/install-k3s/README.md

 The role performs the following:
 1. Installs required dependencies (curl, apt-transport-https, ca-certificates)
-2. Installs K3s on the master node with proper kubeconfig permissions
+2. Installs K3s on the master node with:
+   - Proper kubeconfig permissions
+   - Node IP configuration using the inventory's ansible_host
+   - API server bound to the node's IP instead of localhost
 3. Retrieves the K3s token from the master node
-4. Installs K3s on worker nodes and joins them to the cluster
+4. Installs K3s on worker nodes and joins them to the cluster with:
+   - Proper node naming using inventory_hostname
+   - Connection to master using master's ansible_host IP

+### Network Configuration

+The role automatically configures:
+- Master node API server to bind to its ansible_host IP
+- Worker nodes to connect to master using its ansible_host IP
+- Each node is configured with its proper hostname from inventory

+This ensures proper cluster networking and node communication.

 ## Post-Installation